gvwilson/thirdbit/_posts/2005/2005-08-22-slow-imports.md

 On the bright side, we seem to be over the last of the many ownership/permission hurdles that have bedevilled us for the past two weeks, and Keir Mierle says that email is finally working too.
 Greg Lapouchnian has been doing a lot of testing, finding problems of various sizes, and filing some very professional bug reports; hopefully, the other 49X alumni who volunteered to help will be able to kick in this week as well.

-Twenty person-days left to get this one baked and on the table...
+Twenty person-days left to get this one baked and on the table…